Codecademy/docs/content/javascript/concepts/regexp-in-javascript/regexp-in-javascript.md

 `\b`|Matches a word boundary.
 Point where a word character is not followed by a word character, or the point where a word character is not preceded by another word character
 `\B`|Matches a non-word boundary.
 Point where preceding and following character are of the same type.

-#### Other assertions

-Matches a character or expression based on what follows or precedes it.
+The following match a character or expression based on what follows or precedes it.

 Characters|Meaning
 ---|---